Tales by Anthony Trendl

 The inventor of the most horrible ice cream

-A baseball that goes much differently than expected
+A baseball game that goes much differently than expected

 A kid name Pepper Jack creates wind